The Getty

 • Nationality (required)

 This field contains reference to the nationality, culture, ethnic group, religion, or sexual orientation associated with the person or corporate body.
-Controlled by the AAT.
+Terminology comes from a Controlled List, that is mapped to the AAT.
 There may be multiple nationality references to a single ULAN person or corporate body.

 Nationality per se does not necessarily indicate citizenship of a particular nation, empire, or city state.
 It refers to a prolonged association of an artist with a given place.
 Nationality may refer to historical nations (e.g., Flemish).
 It may also refer to culture (e.g., Frankish) or ethnic groups (e.g., Native American).
 Artists may have multiple nationalities, particularly when they lived for prolonged periods in more than one nation, or when one so-called nationality is more general than another that also applies to the artist (e.g., for an ancient vase-painter, Greek is a broader, general designation, while Attic is more specific).
 Values may also represent culture, ethnic group, religion, or sexual orientation.